ollef/Earley/docs/implementation.md

-We are using the generalised representation of productions from above where alternatives can occur anywhere in the tree (which also means that productions are in the standard `Alternative` typeclass), so we just need to associate a production (and not e.g. a list of productions) with every non-terminal.
+We are using the generalised representation of productions from above where alternatives can occur anywhere in the tree (which also means that productions are in the standard Haskell `Alternative` typeclass), so we just need to associate a production (and not e.g. a list of productions) with every non-terminal.

 Every non-terminal is also associated with a mutable reference to a mutable reference (no, that is not a typo) to a list of continuations.
-So possibly a bit like this:
+So a non-terminal might look a bit like this:

 ```
       cont1